RocketPy-Team/RocketPy/docs/development/pro_tips.rst

 Artificial Intelligence (AI) assistance has becoming more and more common in software development.
 Some editors have AI assistance built-in.
-Famous options are GitHub Copilot, and
+Famous options are GitHub Copilot, JetBrains AI and TabNine.

 At this repo, the use of AI tools is welcome, we don't have any restrictions against it.